Image

 A Study to Evaluate the Efficacy and Safety of KarXT + KarX-EC for Cognitive Impairment in Alzheimer's Disease

-Researching KarXT + KarX-EC for memory issues in Alzheimer's patients.
+Testing KarXT + KarX-EC for Alzheimer's cognitive symptoms.

 Recruiting